 There have been studies suggesting a difference in nutritional value, but they are far from conclusive.
 A few studies have reported that organic produce has higher levels of vitamin C, certain minerals, and antioxidants — thought to protect the body against ageing, cardiovascular disease.
 All of these studies had methodological problems.
 And even if the differences between organic and the conventionally produced counterparts are real, they are small.
 You’d get a lot more vitamin C eating an extra orange than in choosing organic sweetlime juice for breakfast.

 There is one nutritional certainty, though.
 If you want to get the most from your food, eat it while it’s fresh.
 Plus, fresh food just tastes better.
 This may be one reason people sometimes report that organic foods have more flavor.
 Because organic farms tend to be smaller operations, they often sell their products closer to the point of harvest.
 So don’t be surprised if the organic fruits and vegetables in your market taste more “farm fresh” than the comparable conventional produce.

 Is organic food safer to eat than conventionally produced food?
 That’s the big debate, of course.
 Even though Organic foods may have higher nutritional value than conventional foods, their environmental benefits are more established.
 So, there’s no clear evidence that there is a risk to eating conventional foods, or a benefit to eating organic ones.

 The bottom line

-Organic foods are usually less processed, have fewer additives, and are chemical-free.
-Nowadays there is no shortage of organic foods and organic snacks for fitness enthusiasts and health food lovers.
-An array of organic snacks like roasted chickpea, energy bars, seed mixes, etc. are now available quite freely and are also pocket friendly.
+Organic foods are usually less processed, have fewer additives, and are chemical free, also there is no shortage of organic Snack food.
+For fitness enthusiasts and health food lovers there’s an array of these snacks now available and they are also pocket friendly.